Constant of motion identifying excited-state quantum phases

-The aim of this Letter is to show that a typical feature of systems displaying ESQPTs splits the spectrum in two different excited-state quantum phases.
-They are identified by an operator which is a constant of motion in just one of them.
-This means that dynamics and thermodynamics are qualitatively different in both phases, independently of the number of degrees of freedom of the classical analogue.
-We present general arguments, and illustrate our findings with the paradigmatic Rabi (RM) \cite{Rabi1936,Rabi1937} and the Dicke (DM) \cite{Dicke1954,Bastarrachea2014,Bastarrachea2014II,Relano2016,Bastarrachea2017} models.
+In this Letter, we show that a typical feature of a large class of ESQPTs splits the spectrum into two different excited-state quantum phases.
+These are identified by an operator which is a constant of motion in just one of them (usually, below the ESQPT).
+This constant of motion signals to which part of the semiclassical phase space a given quantum state is attached to, and assigns it a conserved quantum number, with important thermodynamic consequences.
+We present general arguments, and illustrate our findings with the paradigmatic Rabi (RM) \cite{Rabi1936,Rabi1937} and the Dicke (DM) \cite{Dicke1954,Bastarrachea2014,Bastarrachea2014II,Relano2016,Bastarrachea2017} models, discussing dynamical and thermodynamic consequences.